-The St. James-Assiniboia Award of Excellence is presented to the Grade 12 graduate in each senior year's school who attains the highest average in the following courses totaling six credits:
+The St. James-Assiniboia Award of Excellence is presented to the Grade 12 graduate in each High School who attains the highest average in the following courses totaling six credits:

-- one English 40S (which contains the Provincial exam), - Math 40SA or SP, - and any four Grade 12 Level S courses with a maximum of two courses from any department.
+- one English 40S (which contains the Provincial exam). - Math 40SA or SP. - and any four Grade 12 Level S courses with a maximum of two courses from any department.